 Our trademarks, trade names, trade secrets, patents, know-how, proprietary technology and other intellectual property are important to our future success.
 We believe our trademarks and trade names are widely recognized and associated with quality and reliable service.
 While it is our policy to protect and defend our intellectual property rights vigorously, we cannot predict whether the steps we take to protect our intellectual property will be adequate to prevent infringement, misappropriation, dilution or other potential violations of our intellectual property rights.
 We also cannot guarantee that others will not independently develop technology with the same or similar functions to any proprietary technology to develop applications with the same functionality as our solutions, and policing unauthorized use of our technology and intellectual property rights is difficult and may not be effective.
-Furthermore, we may face claims of infringement of third-party intellectual property rights or defend ourselves against claims of infringement of third-party intellectual property rights of others, we may not ultimately be resolved in our favor.
+Furthermore, we may face claims of infringement of third-party intellectual property rights or defend ourselves against claims of infringement of third-party intellectual property rights or defend our ability to market and promote our function of management and may not ultimately be resolved in our favor.
 Moreover, if we are unable to successfully defend against claims that we have infringed the intellectual property rights of others, we may be prevented from using certain intellectual property or may be liable for damages, which in turn could materially adversely affect our business, financial condition or results of operations.